 Based on the portfolio and market research by Gunnstein Austigard, Jonas Oglaend AS decided to pursue the development and production of cable trays, cable ladders and multidisipline support systems.
 The primary goal of Oglaend System’s predecessor, O-Engineering, was to become a market leader within cable support systems.
 These products are now distributed through the brand name Oglaend System.

 Lower weight, but greater strength!

 O-Engineering developed fully pre-slotted profiled cable ladders and cable trays.
-The system was significantly lighter and installation was made easier by replacing welding and drilling with bolting; which then resulted in dramatically reduced installation time.
-This year Jonas Oglaend AS got outstanding feedback for its exhibition at the Offshore Northern Sea (ONS) exhibition in Stavanger.
+The system was significantly lighter and installation was made easier by replacing welding and drilling with bolting; which resulted in dramatically reduced installation time.
+This year Jonas Oglaend AS got outstanding feedback on their exhibition at Offshore Northern Sea (ONS) in Stavanger.

-O-System won the contract for cable support systems for the Statfjord B project and with this had truly found its place among offshore activity in the North Sea.
+O-System won the contract for cable support systems to the Statfjord B project.
+This contract showed that Oglaend System had truly found its place within offshore activity in the North Sea.

+The Valhall support system was coated with epoxy, which was a costly error because the weather conditions were extremely harsh.
+This lead the way for O-Engineering, who was assigned to rectify the problem.
 O-Engineering was awarded the contract for cable trays and cable ladders for Amoco Valhall.
-The Valhall system was coated with epoxy, which was a costly wrong treatment of cable trays and ladders on Statfjord A seeing as the weather conditions were extremely harsh.
-This lead the way for O-Engineering, who was assigned to rectify the problem.

 The department for industrial assembly equipment within O-Engineering passed 10 million NOK in revenue.

 This year the brand name Oglaend System appeared in an advertisement for the first time.